 Eating disorders can wreak destruction throughout a person’s life, much like substance use disorder can.
 When eating disorders and substance use disorder co-occur, the effects can be devastating unless treatment help is found.

 In today’s age of staying fit and looking thin, it’s easy to see how an eating disorder can get started.
 Granted, not everyone falls prey to these types of societal pressures, those who do have plenty of cues to follow.
-As with most any chronic condition, eating disorders can take on lives of their own and place those affected at risk of developing other problems, like substance abuse.
+As with most any chronic condition, eating disorders can take on lives of their own and place those affected at risk of developing other problems, like substance use disorder.

-In fact, eating disorders and substance abuse co-occur quite often and share similar symptoms that interact with each other.
+In fact, eating disorders and substance use disorder co-occur quite often and share similar symptoms that interact with each other.
 When left untreated, the effects of co-occurring eating disorders and addiction create a snowball effect that makes both conditions worse.
 The good news is, with the right treatment approach, you can break the hold these conditions have on your life.